To include a data file into your data science environment, you need to copy the

 accordance with the

 -o option.
 You can find the corresponding cache file with

-the checksum, with a path starting in
+the hash value, as a path starting in

 $ ls .dvc/cache/ 2f/ a8/ $ du -sh .dvc/cache/c1/* .dvc/cache/ec/* 41M .dvc/cache/ec/1d2935f811b77cc49b031b999cbf17 145M .dvc/cache/c1/fa36d90caa8489a317eee917d8bf03 $ du -sh .
 186M .